Yarn Types : What Type of Yarn Suits Your Needs

 Uses of Alpaca

-It is similar to wool yarns but costs a bit more.
+Alpaca is similar to wool but costs more.
+Common projects include:

 6. Cashmere

-This luxurious yarn comes from the coats of cashmere goats.
-It can be expensive, but knitted or crocheted projects made with this fiber will last longer than those created with wool.
-Cashmere is also softer than wool, so your finished project will feel lighter on your body.
-You’ll want to take care when washing these items by hand – always use cold water and dry flat; you don’t want to risk felting the yarn.
+Cashmere yarn comes from cashmere goats.
+It is expensive, but knitted or crocheted projects made with this fiber last longer than those created with wool.
+Cashmere is softer than wool, so finished projects feel lighter on the body.
+Take care when washing these items by hand—always use cold water and dry flat to prevent felting.

 Properties of Cashmere Yarn

-- Soft, lightweight fabric that is luxurious and expensive but worth it when creating a long-lasting project
+- Soft and lightweight fabric that is luxurious and expensive but worth the investment for long-lasting projects

-- Not as durable or eco-friendly as wool yarns; cashmere has to be dry cleaned only
+- Not as durable or eco-friendly as wool; cashmere requires dry cleaning

 - Too soft for sewing because of its flimsy structure